MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 The concepts of customization and development have evolved over the lifespan of Microsoft 365 and the IT landscape in general.
 In the early days of SharePoint, for example, almost all organizations found themselves developing Pro Code solutions to make the platform work well for them.
 Fast forward to today, and Microsoft 365 offers a wide variety of apps and services that meet many needs right out of the box.

 Our ability to extend the platform has changed significantly as well.
 Rather than writing server-side code, almost all custom development for Microsoft 365 is done using client-side tools.
 The SharePoint Framework allows us to build solutions for SharePoint and now Microsoft Teams.
-The toolsets to build extensions on the Office applications use similar approaches.
+The tool sets to build extensions on the Office applications use similar approaches.

 These days, the question is as much \*whether\* to customize as it is \*how\* to customize.
 Custom coding absolutely has its place in Microsoft 365, but in many case the platform provides robust tools which only require some configuration to meet your needs.

 The reality is that there has always been a dynamic equilibrium between what can be delivered with different technologies by people with a range of skill sets.
-Perhaps unexpectedly, increasing maturity is less about a progression from Out-of-the-box &amp; No Code through to Pro Code; it is more about how organizations coordinate and integrate this continuum.
+Perhaps unexpectedly, increasing maturity is less about a progression from Out-of-the-box & No Code through to Pro Code; it is more about how organizations coordinate and integrate this continuum.

-## Common Microsoft 365 Toolsets
+## Common Microsoft 365 Tool Sets

 - Microsoft Graph
 - Microsoft Azure